hu8813/push_swap/README.md

 Do not forget to check for error handling & leaks if a number is bigger/smaller than max/min long int or long long int (overflow) !

-For testing for error handling and finding memory leaks, use my tester here:
+For testing error handling and finding memory leaks, use my tester here:

 Link to the tester's repository: (https://github.com/hu8813/tester_push_swap)